YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 * The SHOW command reports active LOCKs.
 Information includes the LOCK resource name and the process identification (PID) of the LOCK owner.

-* LKE SHOW displays lock space usage with a message in the form of: "%GTM-I-LOCKSPACEUSE, Estimated free lock space: xxx% of pppp pages."
+* LKE SHOW displays lock space usage with a message in the form of: "%YDB-I-LOCKSPACEUSE, Estimated free lock space: xxx% of pppp pages."
 If the lock space is full, it also displays a LOCKSPACEFULL error.

 * A LOCK command which finds no room in LOCK_SPACE to queue a waiting LOCK, does a slow poll waiting for LOCK_SPACE to become available.
 If LOCK does not acquire the ownership of the named resource with the specified timeout, it returns control to the application with $TEST=0.
 If timeout is not specified, the LOCK command continues to do a slow poll till the space becomes available.